alpoktem/punkProse_ASR-demo/README.md

 * [Google Cloud credentials](https://cloud.google.com/speech-to-text/docs/quickstart)

 ### Setup:
 Install the required python packages.
-Install Montreal forced aligner and link the files in `microphone_recognition.py`.
+Install Montreal forced aligner and link the binaries and models (`MFA_ALIGN_BINARY`,  `MFA_LEXICON`, `MFA_LM`) in `microphone_recognition.py`.
 Praat should be installed and accessible from command line as `praat`.

-Speech recognition is done through Uberi's Python package `speech_recognition`.
+Speech recognition is done through Python package `speech_recognition`.
 Current setting uses Google Cloud Speech API as the recognition engine.
-The credentials needs to be put in a file named `credentials.py` with the name GOOGLE_CLOUD_SPEECH_CREDENTIALS.
+The credentials needs to be put in a file named `credentials.py` with the name `GOOGLE_CLOUD_SPEECH_CREDENTIALS`.

 Currently two English punctuation models are provided under the directory `models`.
 One that is trained on words only and another one with prosodic features pause, mean f0 and POS features.